clun/DataStaxDay/labs/Lab 2 - DSE CQL.md

   size: uniform(10..30)
 - name: status
   size: uniform(10..30)

+insert:
+  partitions: fixed(1) # 1 partition per batch
+  batchtype: UNLOGGED # use unlogged batches
+  select: fixed(10)/10 # no chance of skipping a row when generating inserts

 #
 # A list of queries you wish to run against the schema